echohive42/chat_with_data/README.md

 I have modified the prompt so it returns 3 suggested topics from the context and the conversation

+## Part 1 of how I built this: https://youtu.be/qUoybv7SadM
+## Part 3 of how I built this: https://youtu.be/I3McnSQ1YnQ
 ## My AI assisted coding videos: https://www.youtube.com/@echohive